Adriaan van Well: Spar following van Well's death

 When Van Well died in 1967 at the age of 68, Spar had stores in 15 countries with a total turnover of 8 billion Dutch guilders.
 Van Well left behind his wife Huberta van Well-Wubben, six sons, and two daughters.
 His four eldest sons continued to manage the South-Holland Spar company under the name Royal A.J.M. van Well BV until 1987, when the company was acquired by Schuitema NV.

 In 2007 Sperwer and the Sligro Food Group both acquired 45% of the shares in the Dutch Spar Holding.
 The remaining 10% is in the hands of Spar retailers.

-In 2021 Spar International had 13,623 stores in 48 countries of which 453 in the Netherlands, where Spar was founded.
+In 2022, Spar International made a turnover of 43.5 billion euros with 14,000 stores in 48 countries, of which 453 in the Netherlands, where Spar was founded.